 The pyramid of Khafre has a base length of 215.5 m (706 ft) and rises up to the height of 136.4 (448 ft). the entire structure is made up of limestone blocks weighing about two tons each, the estimated weight of the pyramid is 4,880,000 tons.
 The slope of the pyramid rises to the angle of 53° 13'.
 Khafre pyramid sits on the bedrock which is 10 m (33 ft) higher than Khufu's pyramid which gives the illusion that it is taller.

-There is nothing in the world that could match the beauty and greatness of the pyramids so if you found yourself in Egypt don't miss the chance to explore this immortal miracle through Egypt holiday packages.
+There is nothing in the world that could match the beauty and greatness of the pyramids so if you found yourself in Egypt don't miss the chance to explore this immortal miracle through Holidays to Egypt from the UK.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.